4 tips for retrospectives in hybrid teams

 Retro Method 1: All participants dial in separately

-With this retro method, all team members simply take part in the online meeting separately, including the team members who are on site in the office and who could theoretically meet together in one room.
-So the same setup is given for all participants.
-Why not put all colleagues in the office in a conference room?
+In this retro method, all team members simply participate separately in the online meeting - even the team members who are in the office on site and who could theoretically meet together in a room.
+This ensures the same setup for all participants.
+Why shouldn’t you put all the colleagues in the office in a conference room?
 Because that creates a two-class dynamic in which the remote colleagues are excluded from many interactions in the room.
-Anyone who has tried this “partially in the room, partly via video conference” setup knows what we are talking about here.Retro method 2: Use digital channel also for on-site colleagues
+Anyone who has tried this setup “partly in the room, partly via video conference” knows what we are talking about.

-Even if method 1 is the preferred variant according to the "remote first" logic, we at least don't want to deprive you of method 2: If you have part of the team together in one room, it is at least important to make the interaction as equal as possible for everyone.
+Even if method 1 is the preferred variant according to the “remote first” logic, we at least don’t want to deprive you of method 2: If you have part of the team together in one room, it is at least important to make the interaction as equal as possible for everyone.
 A physical whiteboard is therefore unsuitable for this.
-The better alternatives are online whiteboards (like Miro), live engagement tools (like Mentimeter), or simply Echometer – which combines whiteboard and live engagement functionalities.
-Basically, it should also be ensured that the retro format (“Keep, Stop, Start”, etc.) is conceivable for a distributed team.
-Here you will find more relevant creative retrospective methods such as Skribbl or the Johari window.☝️ Tip 3 for retrospectives in hybrid teams: involve the team in the design
+The better alternatives are online whiteboards (like Miro), live engagement tools (like Mentimeter), or simply Echometer - which combines whiteboard and live engagement functionalities.
+In principle, care should of course also be taken to ensure that the retro format (“Keep, Stop, Start”, etc.) is conceivable for a distributed team.
+Here you can find more corresponding, creative retrospective methods such as Skribbl or the Johari window.

 This tip is obvious, but is often neglected: simply ask the team openly how they imagine the hybrid retrospectives to be.
 As a Scrum Master or Agile Coach, you are not solely responsible for the retro method, but the team as a whole.